-When there are no specific laws and regulations that apply to the PIE, the audit partners must comply with the specific requirements of the Code set out in the Close-Off Document paragraphs 290.153 to 290.162 and paragraphs 290.164 to 290.168.
+When there are no specific laws and regulations that apply to the PIE, the audit partners must comply with the specific requirements of the Code set out in paragraphs 290.153 to 290.162 and paragraphs 290.164 to 290.168.

-The Close-Off Document paragraph 290.163, allowing the substitution of a shorter cooling-off period, will generally not apply to Audit Engagements for PIEs other than Listed and APRA regulated entities in Australia.
+Paragraph 290.163 allowing the substitution of a shorter cooling-off period will generally not apply to audit engagements for PIEs other than Listed and APRA regulated entities in Australia.
 This also means that there will be no transition period where the cooling-off period gradually steps up to the full provisions of the Code.